chernser/DummyAPI-backend/README.md

 If you are using user base authendication, header 'User-Access-Token' also should be added to identify user.

 Query parameters 'access_token' and 'user_token' can be used insted, also.

+## Authentication

+Currently simple authentication is supported.

+### Simple Token Authentication

+**POST /api/1/simple_token_auth/ - create new forever valid token based session**

+    {
+        user_name: String, // name of user created for current application
+        password: String, // valid password
+        token_cookie: String, // [optional] name of cookie which holds token.
+Default: 'user_token' }

+*Response*

+    {
+        access_token: String, // user access token
+        user_id: Number, // user id identified by this }

+Response also contains cookie 'user_toke' (or whatever configured by request) with user's access token.

+### Ugly GET Authentication

+**GET /api/1/ugly_get_auth - get user by user name and password**

+**Query string:** *?username=$user_name&password=$password&resource=$resource&resource_id=$id*
+    $user_name and $password - are just user credentials
+    $resource - name of object type that should be returned in response
+    $id - id of requesting resource.
+If it missing - user id will be used If no resource found - 404 is returned

 ## Object instance manipulations